wb7odyfred/GhostBSD_apps/README.md

   * User_Report.sh
   * Generate_User_Report.desktop
   * applets-screenshooter.png

-GURU is used to collect the configuration data from the GhostBSD Operating System for sharing with another user for ***help purposes***   A method to make a pyton GUI app for a new GhostBSD user to get help with configuration and driver problems by clicking on a desktop application icon and a start button.
-This simple app allows a new GHOSTBSD desktop GUI user to click a button and create a comprehensive computer configuration file that is gzipped to a small size for sharing via Telegram https://t.me/GhostBSD or email.
-This comprehensize computer configuration file contains most of the information to diagnose the users computer problem, from a more experienced GhostBSD users point of view.
-This file eliminates many additional requests, for just a little more information (ie just one more item that was not already requested).
+  GURU is used to collect the configuration data from the GhostBSD Operating System for sharing with another user for ***help purposes***   A method to make a pyton GUI app for a new GhostBSD user to get help with configuration and driver problems by clicking on a desktop application icon and a create button.
+This simple app allows a ***new GHOSTBSD desktop GUI user*** to click a button and create a comprehensive computer configuration single text file that is then gzipped to a small size for sharing via Telegram https://t.me/GhostBSD or email.
+This comprehensize computer configuration file Report contains most of the information to diagnose the users computer problem, from a more experienced GhostBSD users reading of this report.
+This file eliminates many additional requests, for just a little more information (ie just one more configuration file item that was not already requested).
 Use ***GURU*** for creating an initial copy of the many configuration files for post review.
-Later you can compare your configuration files with the oroginal boot image configuration files that you saved using ***GURU***.
+Later you can compare your configuration files with the original boot image configuration files that you saved using ***GURU***.  ***GURU*** creates two items a Report text file and a gzipped filie from that Report text file.

-+ Sample Icon highcolor/48x48/applets-screenshooter.png   Clicking on this sample icon,  makes the .desktop file "Generate_User_Report.desktop" execute the command "python User_Report.py"
++ Sample Icon highcolor/48x48/applets-screenshooter.png   Clicking on this sample icon,  makes the .desktop file "Generate_User_Report.desktop" to execute the command line "python User_Report.py"  Read the Generate_User_Report.desktop file for specific details.
 + User_Report.py is a GUI application to execute the following command line:

 >`/bin/sh /usr/share/generate_user_report/User_Report.sh   > Report_$(hostname)_$(date +%F) && gzip Report_$(hostname)_$(date +%F)`
+>

 The Gnome .desktop file (Generate_User_Report.desktop) for this clickable desktop ICON file (applets-screenshooter.png)